-- a.
-If an addition will be visible from the street (either from the front or from the side), design the addition to complement the exterior wall materials of the original part of the house, as well as the collective character of the district. - b.
-Differentiate the exterior wall materials of addition from the existing house by means of a hyphen or joint using a different material, varying trim boards, slightly varying dimension of materials, varying orientation of materials, or other means.
+If an addition will be visible from the street (either from the front or from the side), design the addition to complement the exterior wall materials of the original part of the house and the collective character of the district.

+Differentiate the exterior wall materials of the addition from the existing house by means of a hyphen or joint using a different material, varying trim boards, a slightly varying dimension of materials, varying orientation of materials, or other means.